 Welcome to the Jazz Services website, home of the UK's foremost charitable support organisation for jazz music.

-Jazz Services is a registered charity providing a wide range of facilities to those working in jazz in the UK.
+Jazz Services is a registered charity established in 1967, providing a wide range of funding and facilities to those working in jazz in the UK.

 On this website you’ll find information on the various services we offer to industry professionals and the general public, a Directory of useful contacts from across the jazz sector, advice and resources for jazz education, career development and international work, a section on British jazz history, links and much more.